wedusk101/NumericalAnalysis/MODULES.md

 automatic differentiation or symbolic methods later on.

 calcError - Calculates the error after each itertation of the relevant algorithms.
-This function will be heavily customized and overriden depending on the use case.
+This function will be heavily customized and overridden depending on the use case.